ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+The verifier MUST ensure that the signature covers all required message components.
 If the HTTP Message includes a message body, the verifier MUST
-calculate and verify the value of the `Digest` or `Content-Digest` header.
-The verifier
+calculate and verify the value of the `Content-Digest` header.
-MUST ensure that the signature covers all required message components.
 The verifier MUST validate
 the signature against the expected key of the signer.

 #### Key Rotation using HTTP Message Signatures {#httpsig-rotate}

 When rotating a key using HTTP Message Signatures, the message, which includes the new public key
 value or reference, is first signed with the old key.
 The message is then signed again with the new
-key, including the signature from the old key under the signature of the new key.
+key by including the signature from the old key under the signature of the new key.

 For example, the following request to the token management endpoint for rotating a token value
 contains both the new key in the request.
 The message is first signed using the old key